Ask the Experts: Data Migration for Nonprofits

 3. Conversion – the rules defined in the mapping stage are scripted.
 Your partner will create conversion scripts to transform the old data to the new system based on the mapping and transformation rules.
 During this phase you may not hear from the partner for a period of time as they’ll have their heads down writing SQL scripts and the like.
 Woohoo!

 4. Validation – now you get to see the results.
 But fair warning, you’re gonna work it.
 Here you’ll want to do some side by side comparisons of your old database with the new one, making sure the mapping rules were applied correctly and that you approve this new structure.
 Head’s up, you will find things you’ll want to change.
 It’s a lot like moving into a new house, after you see your furniture and art on the walls in the new place, you may want to move them around to get it just right.

 5. Cleansing – Deduping, data appends, normalizing common values, fixing errant weird characters and more.
-This is where your data starts to get squeaky clean and you’ll begin loving all the new reports you can run!
+This is where your data becomes squeaky clean and you’ll begin loving all the new reports you can run!